-Can dogs eat cherries?
-The short answer is no, but it’s more complicated than that.
-Purina’s experts explain why this summer fruit isn’t good for dogs and offer safer alternatives to keep your dog happy and healthy.
+Our experts explain why dogs and cherries don’t mix and offer safer alternatives to keep your dog happy and healthy.

-What’s worse is the cherry pit, stem and leaves all contain cyanide.
-This is toxic to dogs if ingested in large enough quantities.
-A single cherry pit and stem often isn’t enough to cause cyanide poisoning, but there’s no reason to take the risk.
-Additionally, if ingested, the pits can create an intestinal obstruction.
+The cyanide found within cherries is toxic to dogs if ingested in large enough quantities.
+A single cherry pit or stem often isn’t enough to cause cyanide poisoning, but there’s no reason to take the risk.
+Additionally, if ingested, the cherry pits can be a choking hazard or create an intestinal obstruction.

 Accidents happen, so it’s not unreasonable to think your dog might eat a whole cherry (or more).
-Fortunately, one or two cherries—pit and all—aren’t likely to cause him harm.
-He may have a mild reaction and have an upset stomach or diarrhea.
+Fortunately, one or two cherries—pit and all—aren’t likely to cause them harm.
+They may have a mild reaction and have an upset stomach or diarrhea.

 Even if he only eats one or two cherries, watch for signs of intestinal blockage, such as constipation, decreased appetite and vomiting.
 An intestinal blockage from a single cherry pit is more likely to affect a small dog, but you should watch large dogs, too.

-If your dog ate a handful or more of cherries, watch him for signs of cyanide poisoning, which include trouble breathing, red gums and dilated pupils.
-Whether he shows any symptoms or not, please call your veterinarian for further instruction.
+If your dog ate a handful or more of cherries, be alert for signs of cyanide poisoning, including trouble breathing, red gums and dilated pupils.
+Whether they show any symptoms or not, please call your veterinarian for further instruction.

 Are There Safer Alternatives?

-Yes, there are plenty of other fresh fruits and berries your dog can eat without the above risks.
-Blueberries are a great choice, as are peeled and pitted mangos and apples without the core and seeds.
+Yes.
+While cherries, for dogs, are not a good option, there are plenty of other fresh fruits and berries your dog can eat without the above risks.
+Blueberries are a great choice, as are peeled and pitted mangoes and apples without the core and seeds.

-Of course, you can always stick with traditional dog treats, which your pup will probably find just as exciting and tasty as fresh fruit.
-Explore all our expert answers, safety tips and advice to keep your dog as healthy and happy as possible.
+Of course, when in doubt, you can always stick with traditional dog treats, which your dog will probably find just as exciting and tasty as fresh fruit.